Did you know you can feel good, energetic, and productive every day?

 There are also plenty of alternatives depending on the nature of your problem.

 Turmeric supplements, for example, may relieve symptoms of anxiety and depression, especially when combined with other treatments.
 Just like exercise contributes to the feeling of happiness and bliss, turmeric has shown to modulate levels of serotonin and dopamine.

-Melatonin may help if you are a shift worker or temporary suffering from insomnia or disrupted sleep.
+Melatonin and magnesium supplements may help if you are a shift worker or temporary suffering from insomnia or disrupted sleep.